A recent report from Allegheny County’s medical examiner on the number of overdose fatalities in 2017 contains both good and bad news.

 For the fourth year in a row, the number of overdose deaths was the highest on record -- more than 735 people in 2017 -- but the rate of fatalities decreased in each subsequent quarter of last year.

-If there was cheaply available technology that allowed people to test the potency of their drug, Bell said it would further reduce deaths.
+If there was cheaply available technology that allowed people to test the potency of their drug, Bell said that too would further reduce deaths.

 County Medical Examiner Karl Williams, who issued the report, agreed the positive trend is likely due to increased naloxone use.
-Williams said he's also not sure it will continue, because he’s seeing new fentanyl-related opioids in autospy results all the time.
+Williams said he's also not sure it will continue, because he’s seeing new fentanyl-related opioids in autopsy results all the time.
 Drugs must be scheduled, he explained, meaning they are classified into different categories based on potency and toxicity.
 The schedule number of the drug often determines its legal status.

-Both Williams and Bell said that to make a lasting dent in the epidemic, leaders will need to expand rehabiliation services using evidenced-based practices, which includes treatment programs that use pharmacueticals to lessen opioid dependency and ease withdrawal.
-Many programs are only abstience-based, Bell said.
+Both Williams and Bell said that to make a lasting dent in the epidemic, leaders will need to expand rehabilitation services using evidenced-based practices, which includes treatment programs that use pharmaceuticals to lessen opioid dependency and ease withdrawal.
+Many programs are only abstinence-based, Bell said.

 "The evidence shows that what's effective is suboxone and methadone," said Bell.
 "Yet there are many programs that offer those types of treatment, we even see residences, recovery houses, different places that don't even allow people to live there because they're taking methodone or suboxone."